-Contract Employees.Contract employees may resign their position without penalty at the end of any school year if written notice is received 45 days before the first day of instruction of the following school year.
-A written notice of resignation should be submitted to the campus principal and the superintendent.
+Contract Employees.
+Contract employees may resign their position without penalty at the end of any school year if written notice is received 45 days before the first day of instruction of the following school year.
+A written notice of resignation should be submitted to the dean of academic services and the superintendent.
 Contract employees may resign at any other time only with the approval of the superintendent or the board of trustees.
 Resignation without consent may result in disciplinary action by the State Board for Educator Certification (SBEC).

-The principal is required to notify the superintendent of an employee's resignation following an alleged incident of misconduct for any of the acts listed in Reports to the Texas Education Agency on page 95.
+The dean of academic services is required to notify the superintendent of an employee's resignation within 7 days following an alleged incident of misconduct for any of the acts listed in Reports to the Texas Education Agency on page 95.
 The superintendent will notify SBEC when and em0lyee resigns and reasonable evedence exists to indicate that the employee has engaged in the same acts.

 Noncontract Employees.
 Noncontract employees may resign their position at any time.
-A written notice of resignation should be submitted to the campus principal and the superintendent at least two weeks prior to the effective date.
+A written notice of resignation should be submitted to the dean of academic services and the superintendent at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in the letter of resignation.